embtech-official/Volcano/volcano-samples/uart/README.md

 import serial
 ```

-Now we need to declare the serial port which we are using:
+Now we need to declare the serial port which we are using, wich may vary depending on the module:

 ```python
 rs485Port = serial.Serial('/dev/ttymxc1', baudrate = 115200)